Election dates to be considered by county this week

-On the last day of the year, Grayson County commissioners will consider early voting for the first election in the new year.
-Commissioners will consider approving the early voting times and locations for the March 3 primary.
+On the last day of the year, Grayson County commissioners considered early voting for the first election in the new year.
+Commissioners considered approving the early voting times and locations for the March 3 primary.

 Early voting for the primary will start at 7 a.m. on Feb.
 18 and continue through Feb.
 28.